New Generation of FPGAs Anchor a Multi-Layered Strategy for Combating Cyber Threats

 Taking a Multi-Layered Approach

-Adequate security must be scalable, and must start with a hardware root of trust at the IC level.
+Adequate security must be scalable, and must start with a hardware root of trust at the IC level (Figure 1).
 Other component technologies and support elements are also essential to secure hardware, enforce design security, and lock down data security.

 The first set of technologies and support elements are for information assurance, which is delivered through key storage using a Physically Unclonable Function (PUF), advanced crypto accelerators, and Differential Power Analysis (DPA) resistance provided through a pass-through patent license.